psyjulga/petbook-project/API.md

 | post_id    | bigint             | REFERENCES posts(post_id) |
 | user_id    | bigint             | REFERENCES users(user_id) |

+when a user is deleted, the user_id of the comment is set to null

 ### LIKE ROUTES

 index: all likes (active and deleted users)
 showLikesByPost: returns all likes related to a specific post => arr.length & list usernames (active and deleted users)
 create: create a new like - LIKE
 destroy: delete a like - UNLIKE

+model
+edit: set user_id to null, when a like is deleted

+### LIKE DATABASE SCHEMA

+when a user is deleted, the user_id of the like is set to null

 ### SHARED ROUTES => for file upload